Minnesota Women's Press

 Minnesota Women's Press is an American feminist monthly magazine founded in 1985, and as such is one of the oldest continuously published feminist platforms in the US.
 Since 2017, it is published by Mikki Morrissette.

 History

 Begun in 1984 by Mollie Hoben and Glenda Martin as a biweekly newspaper and launched on April 16, 1985, the publication became a monthly magazine in 2009 under former owners Norma Smith Olson and Kathy Magnuson.
-On December 14, 2017, Mikki Morrissette purchased the magazine, and serves as the current publisher and editor.
+On December 14, 2017, Mikki Morrissette purchased the magazine and serves as the publisher and editor.

 Editorial content

-The magazine publishes the stories and aspirations of women who are ordinary and extraordinary, sometimes in their own words, and sometimes written by staff writers.
-The hope is that change building a better future will come from their collective energy.
+The magazine publishes articles about women and nonbinary people living and working in Minnesota, and areas of focus include politics, reproductive rights, business, philanthropy, education, and culture.